 payment

-Each invoice submitted under this agreement must give the Order number, particulars of the Goods, quantity, rate and value and will be sent by the Supplier to the Receiving Officer or as otherwise directed by the Government.
+Each invoice submitted under this agreement must include the particulars of the Goods, quantity, rate and value and will be sent by the Supplier to the Receiving Officer or as otherwise directed by the Government.

 Unless otherwise provided, payment must be made after the Goods have, in all respect, been provided and the Goods delivered, in accordance with the requirements of this agreement and in accordance with the Amount Payable as set out in Item 4.